Vivo234/Intrusion-Detection-System/README.md

 6. Additional Considerations:
 -----------------------------
-- This code snippet provides a basic starting point for an IDS and can be extended according to specific requirements.
+- This code provides a basic starting point for an IDS and can be extended according to specific requirements.
 - Ensure proper permissions and privileges to capture network traffic.
 - Consider system performance and scalability when analyzing a large volume of packets.